logansease/SeaseAssist/README.md

 - A Validation Helper class for NSString
 - String and NSData cryptography Helpers
 - NSThread Helpers to easily run blocks on the main and background threads
-- A Speach Service for speech to text.
+- A Speech Service for speech to text.
 - UIAlertController Helpers
 - Image Helpers for things like blurring and resizing
 - Animation and Motion Effects Helpers